dojo/docs/dojox/grid/EnhancedGrid/plugins/Selector.rst

     store:"mystore",
     structure:"mystructure",
     plugins:{
-      selector: /* a Boolean value or an argument object */{}
+      selector: /* a Boolean value or an configuration object */{}
     }
   });

-As shown in the above code, you can simply set the ``selector`` property to true or false (disabled), or further configure it in an argument object.
+As shown in the above code, you can simply set the ``selector`` property to true or false (disabled), or further configure it in an configuration object.

-In the argument object, you can further configure the selection mode for rows/columns/cells:
+In the configuration object, you can further configure the selection mode for rows/columns/cells:

 ==========  =================  ===============  ===============================================================================================
 Property    Type               Default Value    Description